Greaver77/valkyrie/Valkyrie-Source-Code.md

 There are a few different ways to obtain the source code for Valkyrie, and some of the related tools.

+## Get code from Github, using ssh
+As a pre-requisite, you must have a registered ssh key with github.
+You will also need vcstool.

+Install vcstool

+    sudo apt-get install python-vcstool

+Create and init a catkin workspace

+    mkdir -p ~/val_github_ws/src && cd ~/val_github_ws/src
+    catkin_init_workspace

+Download the workspace file and import the code using vcs-tool.
+Be sure to enter each line separately.
+You will be prompted for your Github password.

+    curl -u $GITHUB_USER -H "Accept: application/vnd.github.raw" "https://api.github.com/repos/NASA-JSC-Robotics/val_workspaces/contents/public_full_workspace.yaml?ref=develop" > workspace.yaml

+    vcs import --input workspace.yaml

 ## Get code from Github, using HTTPS
 When on-site at JSC, you cannot access Github via ssh.
 Instead, you need to use `https://`